USE THIS: Newsletter Template 2025

 Preschool, Nursery & Reception Admissions

-• Reception class: We have 2 places available.
+- Reception class: We have 1 place available.

-• Nursery Class (3-year olds): 4 full-time places and 2 part-time (afternoon) places available
+- Nursery Class (3-year olds): 2 full-time places, 3 part-time part-time (afternoon) places available

-• Preschool (2-year olds): 2 full-time places and 2 part-time (afternoon) places available
+- Preschool (2-year olds): 1 full-time place and 3 part-time (afternoon) places available

 If you are looking for a Preschool, Nursery or Reception place for your child, please come along for a 30-minute bespoke EYFS tour.
 Here, you’ll have the chance explore our Early Years setting, speak to key staff and ask any questions regarding admissions, and your child starting with us at Burdett-Coutts.